Climate campaigners renew call to action for ministers 100 days before Cop26

 ‘We haven’t grasped the scale of what’s needed on any level,’ says priest after chanting outside Westminster

-Dozens of climate activists gathered on Parliament Square this morning to mark the 14 weeks that are left between now and the 2021 UN climate change conference, aka Cop26, scheduled to take place in Glasgow in November.
+Dozens of climate activists gathered in Parliament Square this morning to mark the 14 weeks that are left between now and the 2021 UN climate change conference, aka Cop26, scheduled to take place in Glasgow in November.

 Standing behind a giant banner, adorned with green hearts and the words “100 days to Cop”, London Assembly members, academics, priests, parents and environmental charities chanted that they wanted “action” – and told the government it must happen “now”.

-It comes amid growing concern that the Tories have failed to implement many of the promises set out in Boris Johnson’s 10-point climate plan last year – and that the party is continuing to sanction policies which directly undermine Britain’s vision of a so-called Green Industrial Revolution.
+It comes during growing concern that the Tories have failed to implement many of the promises set out in Boris Johnson’s 10-point climate plan last year – and that the party is continuing to sanction policies which directly undermine Britain’s vision of a so-called Green Industrial Revolution.

 Chancellor Rishi Sunak’s recent and successful bid to cut foreign aid from 0.7 per cent to 0.5 per cent, as well as allegations that ministers are set to approve the development of a new North Sea oil field, are seen as particularly alarming and ill-timed – with Cop26 considered to be the largest summit of its kind since the Paris Agreement was signed in 2015.

-Some of the demonstrators on Friday held placards which read “missing in action” and asked “have you seen this man?”, alongside images of both Mr Johnson or Mr Sunak, to scrutinise senior ministers’ continued climate pledges but the lack of real-life change.
+Some of the demonstrators on Friday held placards which read, “Missing in action” and asked, “Have you seen this man?”, alongside images of both Mr Johnson and Mr Sunak, to scrutinise senior ministers’ continued climate pledges but the lack of real-life change.

 Each sign ended with a simple statement: “The climate needs you!”

-Other people stood behind life-size alarm clocks, all set to show just minutes were left until time had run out on dealing with the crisis altogether.
+Other people stood behind lifesize alarm clocks, all set to show just minutes were left until time had run out on dealing with the crisis altogether.

-One of the group’s key chants, started by 56-year-old priest Vanessa Elston on Westminster’s doorstep, was “deeds not words”.
+One of the group’s key chants, started by 56-year-old priest Vanessa Elston on Westminster’s doorstep, was: “Deeds not words”.

 Speaking to The Independent, she explained: “I feel like the government doesn’t really have a plan, and Boris just wants it both ways.
 He’s made a few gestures towards a green agenda but it’s gestures – we’re talking gesture politics.